Hawkynt/Randomizer/Readme.md

 }
 ```

 If a modulo is present in the calculations, it is implicitly set to $2^{32}$ or $2^{64}$ to cover the full range of `uint` or `ulong`.
 This means that all arithmetic operations automatically wrap around on [overflow and underflow](https://en.wikipedia.org/wiki/Integer_overflow).
-Mathematically, this results in all arithmetic being performed in the [galois fields](https://en.wikipedia.org/wiki/Finite_field) $`\mathbb{F}_{2^{32}}`$ or $`\mathbb{F}_{2^{64}}`$.
+Mathematically, this results in all arithmetic being performed in the [residue ring](https://en.wikipedia.org/wiki/Modular_arithmetic) $`\mathbb{Z}/2^{32}\mathbb{Z}`$ or $`\mathbb{Z}/2^{64}\mathbb{Z}`$ (a ring, not a field, since powers of 2 are zero divisors).

 ### Middle Square (MS) [^5]

 [^5]: [MS](http://bit-player.org/2022/the-middle-of-the-square)

 This method was proposed by John von Neumann in 1946.
 It generates a sequence of n-digit pseudorandom numbers by squaring an n-digit starting value and extracting the middle n digits from the result.
 This process is repeated to generate additional numbers.
 The value of n must be even to ensure a well-defined middle portion of the digits.
-The maximum period length for an n-digit generator is 8n.
+The maximum period length for an n-digit generator is bounded by $8^n$ (exponential in n), though most seeds collapse to a fixed point or short cycle long before approaching that bound.
 It is defined by this formula:

 $$Q_i = Q_{i-1}^2$$